jingconan/SADIT/README.md

-If you are a researcher interested in Internet Anomaly Detection, we strongly encourage you to implement your algorithms following the APIs and data format of SADIT so that you can easily compare your methods with existing algorithms in SADIT.
-Your help will be highly appreciated if you can contribute your own algorithm to the algorithm library of SADIT.
+If you are a researcher interested in Internet Anomaly Detection, we strongly encourage you to implement your algorithms following the APIs and data format of SADIT so that you can easily compare your methods with the existing algorithms in SADIT.
+Your help will be highly appreciated if you can contribute your own algorithm(s) to the algorithms library of SADIT.
 Feel free to contact me if you have any question.

 What's New in 1.1
 -----------------

- -   **More Flexible Configuration Script**: You can write the parameters in a separate configure script and specify it with -c option.
+ -   **More Flexible Configuration Script**: You can set the parameters in a separate configuration script and specify it with `-c` option.
  -   **Generation of Traffic For Dynamic Network**: The distribution of flow traffic and the arrival rate can change with time.